muodov/blog/_posts/2015-10-21-3rd-party-cookies-in-practice.md

 So you can save stuff in localStorage, and it will stay there.
 However, this [will change](https://bugzilla.mozilla.org/show_bug.cgi?id=536509) in upcoming Firefox 43.

+## Safari pitfall

+The term "3rd-party cookie" (actually "3rd-party origin"), seems to have different meanings across browsers.
+For example, Safari by default _does_ send cookies to third-party domains, if it was visited before.
+There is a [very nice story](http://labs.fundbox.com/third-party-cookies-with-ie-at-2am/) about that by Alex Volkov.
+Worth reading.

 ## Detection

 If you need to detect if 3rd-party cookies are enabled, one option is to take